-I discovered Zoho Mail free domain email address feature few days back, and it’s indeed something which you will love.
-They also have a premium option (With additional features), but if your requirement is up to 10 users, free version will suffice your need.
-In this detailed guide I will show you how to setup your domain Email address using ZohoMail.
+I discovered Zoho Mail’s free domain email address feature a few days back, and it’s indeed something that you will love.
+They also have a premium option (With additional features), but if your requirement is up to 10 users, the free version will suffice your need.
+In this detailed guide, I will show you how to set up your domain Email address for free using ZohoMail.

 Click on Add domain and on next page, fill up the sign-up form.
 You can add any email address (For example here I added “admin”), you can use your name or anything else.
 You can always add 9 more email accounts in the free plan.

-On the next page you will get confirmation for your sign up for free lite plan.
+On the next page, you will get a confirmation for your sign up for the free lite plan.
 Here is a screenshot of my confirmation page:

-You can use cPanel FTP manager or use FileZilla on desktop to connect to your web-server.
-Here is a guide to learn using FileZilla FTP.
-Once you have verified your domain using any of the three methods, you will get a success message like below and you need to continue with business email setup.
+Once you have verified your domain using any of the three methods, you will get a success message like below, and you need to continue with the business email setup.

-Update MX record to complete Zoho business Email setup:
+Update MX record of completing Zoho business Email setup:

-After Google apps retired their free Google apps account, I was always in constant search for something which is as good as Google apps, and Zohomail fit perfectly into the category.
+After Google apps retired their free Google apps account, I was constantly searching for something as good as Google apps, and Zohomail fit perfectly into the category.
 I’m not covering their pro plans but you can see their pro plan features over here.

-If you are an existing Google apps user, Pricing is another factor which will make you prefer ZohoMail over Google apps.
-You can migrate your existing Google apps account and mails to them using their migration tool and a help guide can be found here.
-To access your email simply login to mail.zoho.com.
+If you are an existing Google apps user, Pricing is another factor that will make you prefer ZohoMail over Google apps.
+You can migrate your existing Google Apps account and mail to them using their migration tool, and a help guide can be found here.
+To access your email, simply log in to mail.zoho.com.

-You can try rest of the features by creating your own free or paid Zohomail account and I bet you won’t be disappointed.
-If you are using any other service to get free business email address, do let me know via comments.
-Don’t forget to share this guide with others on Facebook and Google plus.
+You can try the rest of the features by creating your own free or paid Zoho Mail account, and I bet you won’t be disappointed.
+If you are using any other service to get a free business email address, do let me know via comments.
+Don’t forget to share this guide with others on Facebook and LinkedIn.